What is a bridging loan?

 IVAs & DMPs

-Active or recently discharged IVAs considered by select lenders.
+Active or recently discharged IVAs considered by select lenders, typically requiring lower LTV and a stronger exit.

 Bankruptcy